gary-liguoliang/bdd-python-example/README.md

 **How to run all BDD tests**

 1. step by step:
+  1. navigate to the project-root and install dependencies by: `pip install -r requirements.txt`
+  2.
-  1. navigate to the project-root and install the project locally in '[Development Mode](https://pythonhosted.org/setuptools/setuptools.html#development-mode)'
+  2. install the project locally in '[Development Mode](https://pythonhosted.org/setuptools/setuptools.html#development-mode)'
  ```pip install -e .``` (it creates a special .egg-link file in the deployment directory, that links to your project’s source code)

   2. start testing by:  ```lettuce vm/test```